ibutsu/ibutsu-server/docs/source/developer-guide/getting-started.rst

 Open your browser and go to `localhost:3000 <http://localhost:3000/>`_ to see the web UI.

-Run MongoDB and Redis
+Run PGSQL and Redis
 ---------------------

-Next you'll need to set up a MongoDB server.
+Next you'll need to set up a PostgreSQL server.
 The easiest is to just run a MongoDB server in a
 container:

 .. note::